skorokithakis/gweet/README.md

 and copy the resulting `gweet` binary somewhere, anywhere.
 You're ready, just run it and your server is operational.

+You can also download a pre-built binary from the Github releases page.

 Usage
 -----